Sergio Ramos left out of Spain squad for Euro 2020 as Luis Enrique snubs Real Madrid players

 Sergio Ramos has been left out of Spain's squad for Euro 2020, with manager Luis Enrique opting to select no Real Madrid players in his 24-man squad.

-The 35-year-old has struggled with muscle injures and a knee problem that required surgery, meaning he has only played once since March.
+The 35-year-old has struggled with muscle injures and a knee problem that required surgery, meaning he has only played once since March, when he was in the Real side that lost 2-0 to Chelsea in their Champions League semi-final, second-leg defeat at Stamford Bridge on May 5.

 🚨 OFICIAL | ¡¡¡NUESTRA SELECCIÓN!!!— Selección Española de Fútbol (@SeFutbol) May 24, 2021